Technology Services (TS) supports sustainability in several ways. Examples include:

 Apple focuses on a comprehensive strategy for their machines, with specific goals for each phase of product development, use, and disposal.
 Every computer Apple sells has earned the highest rating of EPEAT Gold.
-Apple reports they expect to reach a recycle rate of 70% in 2010.

 All electronic waste on the Puget Sound campus is recycled in one of the following ways:

 GreenPC Electronic Recycling is a certified member of the State of Washington’s E-Cycle Washington Program, which has strict requirements regarding disposal of electronic waste as outlined in state code.
 The state also maintains a list of approved e-waste collectors.